-All volunteers work under the supervision of the teacher of the class to which they are assigned.
-In some cases, volunteers work under the supervision of a teacher who is a subject/area coordinator or senior member of staff.
-Teachers retain responsibility for pupils at all times, including the pupils behaviour and the activity they are undertaking.
-Volunteers should have clear guidance from the teacher as to how an activity is to be carried out and what the expected outcome of an activity is.
-Volunteers are encouraged to seek further advice or guidance from the teacher in the event of any query or problem regarding pupils' understanding of a task or behaviour.
+All volunteers work under the supervision of the Class Teacher of the class to which they are assigned.
+In some cases, volunteers work under the supervision of a teacher who is a subject/area co-ordinator or senior member of staff.

+Teachers retain responsibility for pupils at all times, including the pupils' behaviour and the activity they are undertaking.
+Volunteers should have clear guidance from the Teacher as to how an activity is to be carried out and what the expected outcome of an activity is.
+Volunteers are encouraged to seek further advice or guidance from the Teacher in the event of any query or problem regarding pupils understanding of a task or behaviour.